 SWOT analysis looks at your strengths and weaknesses, and the opportunities and threats your business faces.

-By focusing on the key factors affecting your business, now and in the future, a SWOT analysis provides a clear basis for examining your business performance and prospects.
-This briefing outlines:
+By focusing on the key factors affecting your business, now and in the future, a SWOT analysis helps you understand where your business has a competitive advantage and what issues you should be addressing.

 - Encourage participants to make suggestions without trying to judge how important the issue is.